A Gravitational Redshift Measurement of the White Dwarf Mass-Radius Relation: Data Analysis

 We validate our radial velocity measurements by comparing them to prior results obtained on the same targets with higher-resolution spectroscopy. \cite{Falcon2010} measured the apparent radial velocity of 449 hydrogen atmosphere white dwarfs by directly fitting the line cores of high-resolution ($\sigma_v = 16\ \rm km\ s^{-1}$ at H$\rm\alpha$) optical spectra.
 We identify 86 shared targets between our samples (Figure \ref{fig:falcon_compare}, top) and find a root mean squared velocity difference of 15.4 $\rm km\ s^{-1}$ with a mean difference $< 1\ \rm km\ s^{-1}$.
 We also verify that our velocity measurements are unbiased as a function of spectroscopic $T_{\rm eff}$ and $\log{g}$ (Figure \ref{fig:falcon_compare}, middle and bottom).
 Section \ref{sec:speclogg} has more details about our spectroscopic measurements of $T_{\rm eff}$ and $\log{g}$.

 Another way to validate our radial velocity measurements is to perform mock measurements on theoretical spectra.
 We perform Monte Carlo tests on synthetic spectra of hydrogen atmosphere white dwarfs \citep{Koester2010}, smoothing and down-sampling them to the resolution of SDSS spectra.
 We test our fitting routine on synthetic spectra across a range of temperatures and surface gravities, and find that our apparent radial velocities are negligibly biased by Stark asymmetry except for cool white dwarfs with a very high surface gravity.
 In our sample, the surface gravity distribution is sharply peaked around $\log{g} = 8$, and $\log{g}$ is $< 9$ for all stars.

-We find that with our chosen window sizes and fitting routine for the H$\alpha$ line, the bias in radial velocity due to Stark asymmetry \citep{Halenka2015, Tremblay2009} is $< 10\ \rm km\ s^{-1}$ for all temperatures and surface gravities, and far lower for the majority of temperatures and surface gravities present in our sample.
+We find that with our chosen window sizes and fitting routine for the H$\alpha$ line, the bias in radial velocity due to Stark asymmetry \citep{Tremblay2009,Halenka2015} is $< 10\ \rm km\ s^{-1}$ for all temperatures and surface gravities, and far lower for the majority of temperatures and surface gravities present in our sample.
 We conclude that our apparent radial velocity measurements from medium-resolution SDSS spectra are noisy but unbiased.

 SDSS spectra are wavelength-calibrated in the solar system barycenter.
 We assume our sample is a locally co-moving population since all stars lie within 500 parsecs of the Sun \citep{Binney1987}.
 Under this assumption, we correct our apparent radial velocity measurements to the local standard of rest (LSR).
 We assume the solar velocity relative to the local standard of rest to be $(U,V,W)_\odot = (11.1, 12.24, 7.25)\ \rm km\ s^{-1}$ \citep{Schonrich2010}.

 We use the coordinate transform tool from {\sc astropy} to perform a 3-D velocity transform using our measured radial velocities along with geometric distances from \textit{Gaia} \citep{BJ2018} and calculate LSR-corrected radial velocities for our sample.
 We discuss the effects of this transformation further in Section \ref{kinematics}.
 After this correction, the observed apparent radial velocity is solely due to the gravitational redshift plus the Doppler shift of random stellar motions caused by non-circular orbits in the galaxy \citep{Falcon2010}.